 Or maybe, you just don’t know where to start, so you keep putting it off.

-Often, once you get started decluttering, it becomes a lot easier to keep going!
+Because often, once you get started decluttering, it becomes a lot easier to keep going!

 Get started decluttering with this list of easy stuff to get rid of